 with a link to the pla guide to recreational sailors at

 The following link covers safety aspects in the River Thames:

 The Passage Upriver:

 The first part of the journey needs to be made South of the Yantlet Channel to avoid tanker jetties and associated activity at Canvey, Shellhaven, and Coryton.
-The Port of London Authority recommends that all pleasure craft inward or outward bound keep South of the red can E.Blythe Buoy (Fl(2)R.10s), the northerly Cardinal buoy Mid Blyth (Q), and the red can W.Blyth (Fl(4)R.15s).
+The Port of London Authority recommends that all pleasure craft inward or outward bound keep South of the North Cardinal E.Blythe Buoy (Fl(2)R.10s), the northerly Cardinal buoy Mid Blyth (Q), and the red can W.Blyth (Fl(4)R.15s).

 If emerging from the Medway the following buoys can be left to port, the green conical Grain Edge, the red can Nore Swatch, the green conical Mid Swatch, and the red can West Nore Sand.

 The southern edge of the main shipping channel is then followed by leaving all three Blyth buoys on your starboard side, while not drifting too far south bearing in mind the drying Blyth Sands to port of you.
 As you will be leaving this area are at low water careful attention will be required.

 If leaving from Hole Haven, the recommended course of action is to cross the shipping channel by heading south when the coast is clear, and then tracking just outside of it to the South as described above.

 If you are unfamiliar with this area take note that this shipping channel is heavily used, and you will need your wits about you.